Bira/octopus-carnival/_drafts/wir-mm-4e-wyvern.md

 how high-powered you view that story as.

-Given that wyverns can be mounts, the most clichéd use for them would be to have them as the "hostile humanoid" flying mount of choice, to
+Given that wyverns can be mounts, the most clichéd use for them would be to have them as the "hostile humanoid" flying mount of choice, to have proper aerial fights against human gryphon cavalry.

 [1]: {{ "/projects/mm-4e/" | relative_url }}